-These hot honey mozzarella sticks are what happens when comfort food gets a little flirty.
-Imagine crispy golden cheese sticks—oozing mozzarella wrapped in a perfectly seasoned crust—then tossed in a spicy-sweet glaze that tastes like it came straight out of a Chili’s test kitchen (but better).
+These hot honey mozzarella sticks are the ultimate comfort food.
+The sweet and spicy glaze is super addicting and tastes like it came straight out of a Chili’s test kitchen (but better).
 Whether you’re throwing a party, need a “wow” appetizer, or are just having a cheese-girl dinner, this is the recipe for you.

 hot honey mozzarella sticks cheese pull